pluralsight/guides/draft/front-end-javascript/use-fanout-to-send-messages-to-your-ionic2-app-in-about-20-minutes/article.md

 ```
 This command will install the Ionic2 node package globally.

-Then, go to the [Fanout](https://fanout.io/) site and create your FREE account.
+Then, go to the [Fanout](https://fanout.io/) site and create your FREE account - to ensure that is it free make sure you click on the "Hacker" type of account.
+Next, while you are log into the the site nagivate to the [account page](https://fanout.io/account/panel/) and make a note of both your Reaml ID and your Realm Key - we will need both of these for wiring up the Ionic2 and Nodejs pub-sub mechanism.